Plymouth, Massachusetts Personal Injury Lawyers

 When teen drivers are at the wheel, inexperience can cause car accidents.
 Speeding is another major cause of auto accidents, as is cell phone use and texting while driving, which is against the law for drivers in Massachusetts.
 Plymouth has 14 public schools - including Plymouth North High School and Plymouth South High School - and accidents can happen when drivers do not follow school buses and other vehicles at a safe distance

-Car accidents can also happen in parking lots, especially when a mix of vehicles - large tourist buses, cars, motorcycles and cyclists - are all looking for the best spot.
+Car accidents can also occur in parking lots, especially when a mix of vehicles - large tourist buses, cars, motorcycles and cyclists - are all looking for the best spot.
 Even in a parking lot, it is essential to always follow traffic laws and parking lot signs.
 Otherwise, you could cause a pedestrian accident or rear-end another car while backing out.

 After a car accident, the person injured may be entitled to seek compensation from the driver who caused the crash.
 In Massachusetts, all drivers are required to carry a compulsory level of auto insurance, though optional coverages are recommended.
 Insurance laws are complex and you should always consult an experience car accident lawyer.
 For a free legal consultation, contact our attorneys at 800-379-1244 or 617-723-7676 or use our contact form.